Crawler analytics

 Troubleshooting

 A specific bot is missing.
 Bourd recognizes a fixed list of known AI bots.
-If you see a crawler in your Cloudflare dashboard that doesn’t appear in Bourd, email support@bourd.dev with the user-agent string and we will add it.
+If you see a crawler in your Cloudflare dashboard that does not appear in Bourd, email support@bourd.dev with the user-agent string and we will add it.

 Next steps